ilcato/homebridge-fibaro-home-center/README.md

 + selecting Sprinkler or Valve should set device as Valve,
 + and any other case will be Outlet.

 Every change of devices display type (e.g. from Switch to Outlet etc.) can make it display incorrectly (like doubled).
+It is recommended to turn off Apple hubs during changes.
 If device displays incorrectly (e.g. as Switch but should be Outlet) or doubled (one device is displayed as two), you must remove this device from cache (in Homebridge Settings).
 Unfortunately, in this case, the settings for this device will most likely be lost (room selection, automations, etc.).

 # Latest release notes
 Version 1.5.0